joskudesign

 The balance with information and clarity had to be carefully considered in the case of each visual depending on the audience, usage and how much time voters had to view them.
 Värtö’s existing social media brand offered a possibility for recognizibility, so I emulated some of the elements in the campaign visuals: Her brand name was in handwritten cursive, so I chose a similar but more readable font for the similar sounding slogan, and watercolour texture for some backgrounds from the brand image.
 Main logo was bold sans serif for a modern and clear look.
 Forest green was a natural choice for the main colour, and Värtö liked the pink from the party guidelines which offered a soft contrast to the dark green and a link to the party.
 I designed the overall visual look of the campaign and several print and digital materials: flyers, stickers, a beach flag, newspaper and bus ads, a banner, posts and a storybase for socials.

-The aim for the concluding event for the short education pilot of experience design was to get as many visitors as possible with minimal budget to come see and experience the results of the pilot, so I figured it needed bold and eyecatching visuals to get noticed.
+The aim for the concluding event for the short education pilot of experience design was to pique interest in potential recruiters to come see and experience the results of the pilot.
+The team was working with minimal budget, so I figured the visuals of the event needed to be bold and eyecatching.
 I was on the communications team, so I took it upon myself to design the visual identity for the event.

-The idea of the pilot was to offer experiences, so bright colours and interesting variety in the logo went hand in hand with the idea of bold visuals.
+The core of the pilot itself was to ideate and offer experiences, and that translated to bright colours and interesting variety in the logo, which went hand in hand with the idea of bold visuals.
 Pink was decided among the team to be the refreshing theme colour amidst the gloomy November and the cool greens were used in relation to the pilot previously.
-I designed the attachments to the email invitations and modified the visual to fit also a Linkedin banner and the background visual in the event.
+I designed the attachments to the email invitations and modified the visual to fit also a Linkedin banner and the background visual in the event space.

 Lapin Ylioppilaslehti magazine is a magazine from students to students who are interested in current events in society and the university.
 The topics were complex, so I wanted to convey that also in my illustrations for the essays and cover image.
-In all these cases I delivered a sketch of my idea for approval and got to proceed to finalizing right away.
+In all these cases I delivered a sketch of my idea for approval and then proceeded to finalizing.

 The first image is for an essay depicting ideas of the relationships between people, nature and consumption from a philosophical standpoint, so I wanted the illustration to feel a little surrealistic.
 Light colours balanced the heaviness of the topic.
 Handmade brush strokes made it seem more approachable and reminded of people’s part in all of it.